 Zubin Hensler was born in Seattle, now he lives in Brooklyn.
 He plays the trumpet, writes music, and records audio.
 Sometimes, he sings.

-As a trumpeter, Zubin plays regularly with The Westerlies, a new music brass quartet he co-founded in 2011.
-He toured/recorded with Vieux Farka Toure and Julia Easterlin as part of their critically acclaimed ‘Touristes’ project, with performances at Celebrate BK, POP Montreal, MASS MOCA, and elsewhere.
-His trumpeting can be heard in videos or albums by Fleet Foxes, Daniel Rossen, Sylvan Esso, My Brightest Diamond, Half Waif, and Relatives.
-He has shared the stage with Son Lux, Landlady, Dave Douglas, Bill Frisell, and many others.
+As a trumpeter, Zubin co-founded and played with The Westerlies for 6.5 years.
+With them he toured with Fleet Foxes as part of their Crack-Up tour, with performances at Hollywood Bowl, Red Rocks, Coachella, and elsewhere.
+He toured/recorded with Vieux Farka Toure and Julia Easterlin as part of their critically acclaimed ‘Touristes’ project, with fun shows at Celebrate BK, POP Montreal, and MASS MOCA.
+His trumpeting can be heard on albums by Fleet Foxes, Daniel Rossen, My Brightest Diamond, Half Waif, and Relatives.

 Zubin writes and records music for video, image, dance, and podcasts.
 He scored the feature length documentary Crossing Over, which premiered on Univision and Pivot.
 He wrote music for the acclaimed Camino project by photographer/writer Michael George, which was published by National Geographic both in print and online.
 Other films containing Zubin’s music have been released by The New Yorker, local PBS stations, Google, and a number of independent film festivals.
 In collaboration with dance, Zubin wrote and performed the score for Flinch/Speck by Elisabeth Motley, which was presented by Jacob’s Pillow and Gibney Dance.
 He has also worked with Juilliard Dance and performs regularly with choreographer/performer Maggie Segale.